rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ### New "soon", potentially short, teaching topics.

 1. "Checking in ..."
 A teaching tip. (and more)

+1. I am loath vs I am loathe vs I am loathed.
+(I wrote the middle one.
+Grammarly suggested the last one.
+I realized that I wanted the first one.)

 1. "As We May Think", a great paper to read and assign.